OlgaHuawei/RFC8345Bis/draft-havel-nmop-simap-yang-00.md

 * Operator Requirements:
     * REQ-VIEWPOINTS: Different viewpoints provide capability to have different views to different stakeholders.
     * REQ-TOPOLOGY-ABSTRACTION: Navigation across the abstraction levels inside a single network layer
+    * REQ-SHARED: Share nodes, links, and termination points between different networks.

+The following requirements have to be analyzed further to capture all generic networking semantics missing from RFC8345 and from additional requirements defined as gaps.
+* Operator Requirements:
+    * REQ-SEMANTIC: Network topology semantics.

 # Modelling options for RFC8345 Gaps